AdaCore/learn/intro_to_ada.rst

 .. gusthoff: when the rest of the book is ready, we should have links to other sections instead of just saying "in certain situations that we will disclose later."
 We might trigger the reader's curiosity, but we're not disclosing where this information can be found.
 It probably makes sense to add a TODO item here.

+.. amiard: I agree with you on this, in this case it's not clear for me how to do it though: The information probably will be in multiple sections.
+Should we link to all of them ?

 .. code-block:: ada

     with Ada.Text_IO; use Ada.Text_IO;